L'Wren Scott: Inspiration

-In a backstage interview with Harriet Mays Powell of New York, she describes her design process.
-She starts with color, then designs fabrics, and then designs the clothes.
+In a backstage interview with Harriet Mays Powell of New York, Scott described her design process.
+She started with color, then designed fabrics, and then the clothes.
 Her inspiration was found in nature and in things around her.
-Several collections, most especially her Madame DuBarry (SS 2011), as well as the inclusion of peony shirts, scarf, and pants in her Banana Republic collection reflect this nature-based inspiration.
+Several collections, most especially her Madame DuBarry (SS 2011), as well as the inclusion of peony shirts, scarf, and pants in her Banana Republic collection, reflect this nature-based inspiration.

 Collaborations and collections

-In 2006, L'Wren Scott launched her first collection "Little Black Dress."
-The collection presented black dresses, including her now famous "Headmistress" dress worn by Madonna.
+In 2006, Scott launched her first collection, "Little Black Dress".
+It presented black dresses, including her now famous "Headmistress" dress worn by Madonna.

 Scott's creations were seen often on the red carpet.
-Sarah Jessica Parker, Angelina Jolie, Nicole Kidman, Penélope Cruz and Amy Adams have all worn Scott's dresses to the Academy Awards.
+Sarah Jessica Parker, Angelina Jolie, Nicole Kidman, Penélope Cruz, and Amy Adams have all worn Scott's dresses to the Academy Awards.

-In addition, First Lady Michelle Obama favored L'Wren Scott's designs, especially embellished cardigan sweaters.
-The former First Lady of France, Carla Bruni-Sarkozy, wore Scott's designs, as did Naomi Campbell, Marion Cotillard, Reese Witherspoon, Christina Hendricks, Jennifer Lopez, Sandra Bullock and Uma Thurman.
+First Lady Michelle Obama also favored Scott's designs, especially embellished cardigan sweaters.
+The former First Lady of France Carla Bruni-Sarkozy wore Scott's designs, as did Naomi Campbell, Marion Cotillard, Reese Witherspoon, Christina Hendricks, Jennifer Lopez, and Sandra Bullock.

-In 2010, Scott collaborated with Lancôme to create a capsule collection for the 2010 holiday season featuring a lipstick in Scott's signature bordeaux color.
-The campaign was shot by photographer Mario Testino and featured model Daria Werbowy wearing an outfit designed by Scott.
+In 2010, Scott collaborated with Lancôme to create a capsule collection for the 2010 holiday season featuring a lipstick in her signature bordeaux color.
+Photographer Mario Testino shot the campaign, which featured model Daria Werbowy wearing an outfit designed by Scott.

-May 2011 saw the launch of Scott's first collection of handbags, named "Lula" after her mother".
+May 2011 saw the launch of Scott's first collection of handbags, named "Lula" after her mother.
 The line was launched at Barneys New York, with a personal appearance by Scott.

-In 2012, L'Wren Scott launched her eponymous scent sold exclusively at Barney's.
+In 2012, Scott launched her eponymous scent sold exclusively at Barney's.
 The scent is an eau de parfum priced at $195 for 3.4 oz.
-She also launched an eyewear line the same year.
+She also launched an eyewear line that year.
 The collection debuted at Vision Expo East, and was a collaborative partnership with the German-based Menrad Group.

 The L'Wren Scott collections were: